 Taking a Picture

 Now that you have selected your film and understand the basic settings of a film camera, it’s time to take a picture.
 Make sure you have film loaded in your camera.
 Select a subject and focus your shot.
 Some cameras will autofocus when you press the shutter button halfway.
 To manually focus, turn your focus ring until you can see the image clearly through the viewfinder.
 Next, you need to set your exposure by adjusting the aperture and the shutter speed according to the light and effect desired.
 For a professional looking photograph, you will want to frame your shot.
 This means taking the time to compose your shot so that it tells a story.
-Once you have everything set the way you want, press the shutter to capture your image.
+Once you have everything to your desired setting, press the shutter to capture your perfect image.

 The biggest disadvantage of film photography is having to wait to have your pictures developed.
 Developing your own film is an option and is one way to get your prints faster.
 If you choose not to develop it yourself, make sure you find a reputable developer who has the time and experience to produce quality prints.